Tuesday, September 17, 2024

 I woke up sad today, but it did not last long.

-My friend texted me to ask if today is a good day for him to come over to help me repair the plumbing, the wall, and the ceiling in my kitchen.
+My friend Mark texted me to ask if today is a good day for him to come over to help me repair the plumbing, the wall, and the ceiling in my kitchen.

 We spent today doing just that while he reassured me that I would be okay, that working on myself to spot and avoid people like the (now former) boyfriend in the future is a good use of my time, and talking about life.